hyperionix/docs/content/guide/package-2.md

       end
 ```

-In the [next](package-3) step we will show how probe packages could generate [events](events) that can be analyzed in a central location.
+In the [next](package-3) step we will show how probe packages could generate [events](events) that can be collected in one place and analyzed together.